isomerpages/imda-tradetrust/_about/Legality Guide.md

 to certain types of legal instruments or contracts as listed in the <a href="https://sso.agc.gov.sg/Act/ETA2010?ProvIds=Sc1-#Sc1-" rel="noopener noreferrer nofollow" target="_blank">First Schedule of the Act</a>, also known as the “Exclusion List” such as creation or execution of a will, power of attorney and conveyance of immovable property.</p>
-<p>not apply to certain types of legal instruments or contracts as listed
-in the First Schedule of the Act, also known as the “Exclusion List”, as these</p>
-<p>were assessed to be not ready for the electronic medium at that time.</p>
 <p>Having your documents and instruments available in electronic form can
 greatly benefit you by improving the speed and security of your transactions, allowing you to reuse data, and automating certain transactions.
 This makes